 The first leg of the route takes you through the Green Heart of Holland, abounding in water.
-It is a true cycling paradise, with characteristic peat and polder landscapes, small farming communities and picturesque historical towns such as Oudewater.
-It was to this place that women who had been accused of witchcraft fled from all over Europe to try to have their innocence proven by weighing.
+It is a true cycling paradise, with characteristic peat and polder landscapes, small farming communities and picturesque historical villages.
 End the day in medieval Gouda.
 Amble through the beautifully preserved town centre and visit the old town hall and St. John’s church.
 Stop off at a bakery to buy fresh syrup waffles (Gouda is the hometown of syrup waffles) and Gouda cheese - perhaps the world’s most famous type of cheese.

 Cycling South, along the banks of the river Scheldt you will start on the LF2 Cities Cycle Route.
 The wide Schelde is not only a natural, but also a tourist attraction.
 By switching to the LF5 you head towards Dendermonde and Ghent.
 The bushes and polders show the wild and pure nature here.
 At the end of the day the sparkling cultural city of Ghent is waiting for you.
 The Belgians call Ghent their most beautiful city and the city will undoubtedly charm you.

 While leaving the 5 bell-towers of Tournai behind you, ride the last on the Belgian cycle path along the Scheldt, before arriving in France.
 This day offers a pleasant ride through to the Parc Naturel Régional Scarpe-Escaut, the first French regional park.
 Here, Belgium and France link with the barges on Escaut river, between lands and waters where you pedal through to the forests, marshes and ponds populated with various species.
-You will discover the mining villages classified by UNESCO, the agricultural landscapes, but also the beautiful city of Saint-Amand-les-Eaux, thermal station, near Valenciennes.
+You will discover the mining villages classified by UNESCO, the agricultural landscapes.
 Passing through typical villages and hamlets, you reach the town of Cambrai, peaceful city of Art and History.
 Take advantage of it to discover its streets, where half-timbered houses, rich private mansions, Flemish mansions mingle with pleasure.
 And don't leave without having tasted the famous "Bétises de Cambrai" or other local specialties!

 Today, you leave Cambrai by lodging the Canal de Saint-Quentin (inaugurated in 1810 by the Emperor Napoleon 1st), discover the Haute Vallée de l’Escaut.
 Here is a jewel: the abbey of Vaucelles (XII century).
 As it is presented to you today, the abbey remains an unusual construction both in its dimensions and the quality of its restoration.
 A few pedaling strokes and you pass the sources of l’Escaut, the famous river that you follow for kilometers and whose course flows into the North Sea in Netherlands.
-Continue on towards the Touage Museum, this route takes you through small hilly roads between villages devoted to agriculture and memorial sites of the Great War: cemeteries, memorials and vestiges of the Hindenburg line.
+If you want, you can take the 6 km longer route to visit the interesting canal tunnel and the Touage museum.
+The route takes you through small hilly roads between villages devoted to agriculture and memorial sites of the Great War: cemeteries, memorials and vestiges of the Hindenburg line.
 Find the canal and its cycle path to finally reach Saint Quentin.
 Discover its streets with Art Deco houses, the details of which deserve to be spotted.
 It is the style adopted during the rebuilding of the city, which was hardly destroyed during the Great War and once again became a dynamic city, the economic capital of Haute Picardie.

 On the way to Compiegne, through the fertile valley of the Oise.
 The itinerary takes again the cycle path of the canals, to the discovery of Chauny.
 You cross vast natural areas with more than 200 species of birds.
 Continue towards Noyon, the route continues along the canal.
 Noyon is listed as a city of Art and History: medieval atmosphere around the cathedral which saw the coronation of Hugues Capet in 987.
 Then return to the shared tracks where a stop at the abbey of Ourscamp is recommended.
-A large town bordering the forest, a palace opening towards wooded immensities, these are the first impressions that Compiègne leaves.
-The city, furrowed by charming and shopping streets, has museums with varied collections.
+When cycling through the woods of Compiègne, you will go past the "Clairière de l'Armstice", where the armistice (and the actual end) of the First Great War was signed. (and Hitler as revenge forced the French to sign the surrender treaty in 1940).
+Then you reach Compiègne, a large town bordering the forest, furrowed by charming and shopping streets and museums with varied collections.

 End of your trip after breakfast.
 We advise you to extend your stay in order to take the time to visit the beautiful city of Paris.